cpxrepos/osr-inventory/README.md

 The application automatically preserves a snapshot of the current character data before each save.
 Each snapshot is stored in the `inventory/history` node of your Firebase database along with the session ID and a server timestamp.
 These snapshots let you inspect previous states or restore an earlier inventory.

+A simple viewer is available at `history.html` which lists stored snapshots and lets you restore a previous state.

 ### Backup and Restore

 To work with history snapshots in the browser console: